Remod-org/Teleportication/README.md

     - `MinimumTemp` -- Minimum player temperature to allow teleport, if BlockOnCold is set.
     - `MaximumTemp` -- Maximum player temperature to allow teleport, if BlockOnHot is set.
     - `SetCommand` -- For different languages to select something other than 'set' to set home, town, etc.
+    - `ListCommand` -- For different languages to select something other than 'list' to list homes
+    - `RemoveCommand` -- For different languages to select something other than 'set' to remove homes
+    - `AddTownMapMarker` -- If true, adds a green dot at the location of town on player maps
+    - `TownZoneId` -- If set to anything other than null, an attempt will be made to assign a zone to town using ZoneManager.
+This can be a zone you have already set to your liking.
+This is to avoid having to reset the zone location every time you move or set town.
+    - `TownZoneEnterMessage` -- When entering the town zone, players will see this message.
+Default is "Welcome to Town".
+Leave empty if you already have a zone setup the way you like it.
+    - `TownZoneLeaveMessage"` -- When leaving the town zone, players will see this message.
+Default is  "Thanks for stopping by!".
+    - `TownZoneFlags` -- The default values here prevent town decay and targeting by the heli within the town zone.
+You can remove this if desired by setting this variable to [].
+Or, edit the zone flags as you like.
+See the documentation for ZoneManager.

 #### For each of home, town, bandit, outpost, tpr, flags may be set as follows:
     - `BlockOnHurt`: false -- Block if player is injured (bleeding, etc.).